In this guide, you’ll learn:

 If you want to have a true strategic partner, communication is a better alternative to micromanagement.
 Give them space.
 They are experts and know how to organize work to bring the highest value to the table.

-Finding a perfect fit is a crucial part of this process.
-After that, you can delegate the work with a high sense of security.
-You trust your partner.
-Your project ends up successfully because they are engaged, transparent, and helpful.
+Finding a perfect fit is a crucial part of the process, only then you can delegate the work with a high sense of security.

 This was an introduction to Handbook: